thevickypedia/Mjolnir/README.md

 # Mjolnir - GitHub API
-Mjolnir is a github api which can perform bulk updates on all repositories
+Mjolnir is a tool using github api to perform bulk updates on all repositories for a particular username.